Merger of three PSU General Insurers:MoF to meet chiefs of PSU general insurerance Cos on Feb 16

 Subhas Chander Garg, Economic Affairs Secretary, Ministry of Finance, immediately after the Budgetary announcement had said the government will be completing merger of three public sector general insurers in FY 2018-19 and will list the new entity during the year.

-Government seems to be losing no time to kick start the process to merge the three public sector general insurers- United India Insurance, Oriental Insurance Company and National Insurance company-.as announced by Finance Minister Arun Jaitley in his Budget -2018 last week.
+Government seems to be losing no time for kick starting the process to merge the three public sector general insurers- United India Insurance, Oriental Insurance Company and National Insurance company-.as announced by Finance Minister Arun Jaitley in his Budget -2018 last week.

 ``We have been called for a meeting in New Delhi.
 Though, we are not aware of the details of the meeting, it will be the proposed merger that would be discussed.
 Merger will have a lot of complications not only in terms of rationalisation manpower and offices of three companies also in the legislative processess as the relevant Act(General Insurance Business (Nationalization) Amendment Act of 2002.) has to be amended before merger takes place.’’ said a CMD of a PSU general insurers who didn’t want to be named.